squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

   2. src/ip/*

  * Removing useless includes.
-  1. Pick a system .h listed in compat/types.h and drop all other places with #include by src/* and includes/* files.
   2. going through each .h file and minimizing the other .h it includes, using class pre-defines where possible.
 (This is being done during Features/SourceLayout somewhat so contact squid-dev before attempting).

  * Check external Copyrights are up-to-date in CREDITS